Skip to main content

 Derivative

 Derivatives are copies of your media within Wistia.
-When you upload your video, our servers will create multiple versions of your videos for different environments (e.g., mobile devices) and those with slower internet speeds.
+When you upload your video, our servers will create multiple versions for different environments (e.g., mobile devices) and users with slower internet speeds.
 This way, Wistia ensures that your media can be played in every environment.

 Domain Restrictions